nolan-h-hamilton/Consenrich/docs/source/modules.rst

 """"""""""""""""""""""

 To detect regions of 'structured enrichment', we run an approach akin to `matched filtering <https://en.wikipedia.org/wiki/Matched_filter>`_, with
-*templates* derived from discrete samplings of wavelet functions:
+*templates* derived from discrete samplings of scaling/wavelet functions:

 .. math::